 When my oldest son announced that he and his wife were expecting their first child, I was thrilled.
 My husband and I had recently become empty nesters.
 As a result, we were enjoying our new role as friend and advisor to our adult children.
 But this announcement that we were soon to have the title of “grandparents” seemed to make life even richer than just being empty nesters.
-We see all of the members of our family–ourselves, our children and our grandkids–provide family capital.
+We see all of the members of our family–ourselves, our children and our grandkids–as providing family capital.
 At the beginning of our journey as grandparents, we needed to understand what a valuable gift a grandchild is.

 What is family capital?